project-rig/rig/docs/source/circuit_sim_tutorial/04_circuit_simulation_proof_of_concept/README.rst

     :language: c
     :lines: 36-52

-The probe kernel takes on the reverse role: every millisecond it records the most recent input value it recieved into memory.
+The probe kernel takes on the reverse role: every millisecond it records into memory the most recent input value it received.
 The host can later read this data back.
 Once more, a configuration struct is defined which the host will populate and to which the probe will add recorded data: